 - ½ tablespoon chili powder use more if you like more heat

 - 1 teaspoon smoked paprika

 - juice and zest from 1 lime

-- To serve, offer plenty of goodies at your table.
-Smoked gouda is wonderful with this chili, and we always have cilantro, green onions, sour cream, and fresh limes.
+- To serve, offer plenty of toppings/mix-ins.
+Shredded smoked gouda is wonderful with this chili, and we always have cilantro, green onions, sour cream, and fresh limes.
 If you really want to offer something special with this chili pot, bake up a batch of fresh Honey Cornbread Muffins.
-They're a family favorite, and easy to make.
-You won't be sorry you put forth the effort!
+They're a family favorite and easy to make!